TheHolyChickn/Good-Mod/README.md

 2. **Hoppity Reminder** (THIS FEATURE IS NOT YET AVAILABLE)<p>
 I have lost way too many eggs due to being in a dungeon run and just forgetting about Hoppity.
 This solution creates an impossible to miss Hoppity alert, and also has the option to automatically send <tt>!dt Hoppity</tt> in chat.

+In the future, I may implement anti-ironman dark auction alerts, so you can outbid any time an ironman player is winning in the dark auction.

 <h2><font color=#00FF99>Installation</font></h2>

 good mod is a [Forge](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.8.9.html) mod, so if you don't already have Forge, [download the latest 1.8.9 release](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.8.9.html) here, and follow the installer's instructions.
 If you've never downloaded forge before, notice that the download button redirects you to an ad, and you have to wait 5 seconds (see top right corner) before you can proceed to download. **ONLY** click the button in the top right corner, or you could get a virus.
 After you install forge, find the <tt>1.8.9-forge1.8.9-11.15.1.2318-1.8.9</tt> version in your Minecraft launcher (you may have to go over to Installations and create a new one), and run it.
 After it loads, close your game.
+I still have to set up Minecraft on my laptop's Windows partition, so I may record a video of installing forge and post it here later.
 <h3>Normal Install</h3>

 Download the <b><font color=#FF0000>.jar</font></b> file in the [latest release](https://google.com).
 Locate your <tt>.minecraft</tt> folder.
 On windows, you can find this by opening File Explorer, and searching for <tt>%appdata%</tt>.
 On Linux, your <tt>.minecraft</tt> is probably located at <tt>~/.minecraft</tt>.
 On MacOS, I have no idea.
 Once inside your <tt>.minecraft</tt> folder, find and open your <tt>mods</tt> folder.
 Now, open another File Explorer window and navigate to your <tt>Downloads</tt> folder.
 Locate the **good mod .jar file**, and drag it into your <tt>mods</tt> folder.</p>

+<h3>Wannabe Hacker Install</h3>

 Alternatively if you're a fan of using the terminal, just copy one of these commands for your respective system: